 De Beauvoir Gardeners love the idea of planting up areas in public view that make the neighbourhood a more pleasant place.
-We would like to give these some recognition by awarding a prize of £25 for ‘Community Planting’.
-A planting can be any space, which can be seen from the street, including window-boxes, pots, front gardens, tree-pits etc. It doesn’t necessarily have to be beautiful, we would welcome entries from front garden veg plots and wild flower projects as well.
+We would like to give these growing spaces some recognition by awarding a prize of £25 for ‘Community Planting’.
+A planting can be any space which can be seen from the street, including window-boxes, pots, front gardens, tree-pits etc. It doesn’t necessarily have to be beautiful, we would welcome entries from front garden veg plots and wild flower projects as well.
 You may enter your own ‘planting’ or nominate something interesting you have seen.

-- Entries must be from an area covered by the club, that is London Fields, De Beauvoir, Dalston, East Islington.
+- Entries must be from an area covered by the club, that is London Fields, De Beauvoir, Mildmay, Dalston, East Islington.

 - The planting must be visible to passers-by.

 - If entering on someone else’s behalf, you must have their permission, name and contact details.

 You can nominate a planting by sending a photo with your name and address to firstname.lastname@example.org